derekluciani/digipets/_context/digipets_prd_draft04.md

 ## State Management
 The Zustand Store is the Single Source of Truth, persisted to `localStorage`.
 Reference: [Zustand feature docs](zustand-docs-mini.txt)
+- **Persistence:** The game state must be saved to `localStorage` every 5 seconds (real time) so players can return to their pet later.

 ### Store Schema
 | Category   | Key                   | Data Type     | Description                                               |